Getting Started

 - Verify the service's status using:

-By following these steps, DSAIL will be successfully installed and operable on your Ubuntu system.
+By following these steps, the Jaxon platform will be successfully installed and operable on your Ubuntu system.
 For additional support, consult your system administrator or designated contact.
+You can also reach out to us at support@jaxon.ai.

 Next Steps